jishnu1/Fast-Clip/README.txt

-If you have a keyboard that uses the Microsoft Mouse and Keyboard Center software, bind the buttons to the batch files.
+If you have a keyboard or mouse with customizable buttons, bind the buttons to the batch files.